Saturday, March 28, 2026

 The death becomes final if AI can achieve consciousness.
 As long as machines only imitate intelligence, secular humanism can still retreat to a deeper claim: that humans alone possess inner life, genuine awareness, and the capacity for felt experience.
 But if AI crosses that threshold, then even this refuge disappears.
 The machine would no longer be a mere tool producing clever outputs; it would become a rival subject.
 At that point, secular humanism loses not only the argument from superior intelligence, but also the argument from unique personhood.
 The crisis would no longer be that humans are surpassed in what they do.
 It would be that they are no longer unique in what they are.

-There is also a deeper irony here.
+There is also some irony here.
 Secular humanism claimed to liberate human dignity from theology, but in practice it often smuggled in a religious inheritance and exposed humans to the risk of redundance.
 It kept the Christian valuation of the person while removing God.
 Human beings were still treated as special, as ends in themselves, as bearers of inviolable dignity.
 But why, exactly?
 If the universe is indifferent, if mind is only computation, and if intelligence can be instantiated in silicon as well as carbon, then it becomes harder to explain why the human should occupy the moral center.
-The arrival of AI forces this question with new sharpness.
+It is also apparent that secular humanists led the way in the development of this silicon intelligence.

 What comes next is unclear.
 Perhaps society will drift toward post-humanism, where “the human” is no longer the central moral category.
 Or perhaps people will return to religious or metaphysical accounts of dignity, finally concluding that purely secular grounds were never strong enough to bear the weight placed on them.